rahdeensigari/bt-stm32/JOURNAL.md

 <img width="1815" height="1073" alt="image" src="https://github.com/user-attachments/assets/5ea463a5-781b-4912-94a2-a49bbe56fd8b" />

 The big thing I realized though was how stupid of a decision it was to do SIGNAL - GND - POWER - SIGNAL for this board.
-Because of this, I'm probably going to switch to SIGNAL - GND - GND - SINGAL tommorow.
+Because of this, I'm probably going to switch to SIGNAL - GND - GND - SINGAL tomorrow.

 **Total Time Spent: 1.6 hours**